WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 Pro Tip: Do NOT delete anything from files and database tables unless you are 100% sure that it is malicious.

-There are two ways to clean a WordPress hacked website:
+There are two ways to remove the hack and clean a hacked WordPress website:

 - You can use a malware scanner and cleaner;